Willie169/Android-Non-Root/README.md

 - Many of the following guides work on or depend on **Termux**.
 - If you installed termux from Google Play or a very old version, then you will receive package command errors.
 Google Play builds are deprecated and no longer supported.
 It is highly recommended that you update to termux-app v0.118.0 or higher as soon as possible for various bug fixes, including a critical world-readable vulnerability reported at [https://termux.github.io/general/2022/02/15/termux-apps-vulnerability-disclosures.html](https://termux.github.io/general/2022/02/15/termux-apps-vulnerability-disclosures.html).
 It is recommended that you shift to F-Droid or Github releases.
 ### Introduction of Termux
 - Termux is an Android terminal application and Linux environment.
-Termux combines powerful terminal emulation with an extensive Linux package. collection.
+Termux combines powerful terminal emulation with an extensive Linux package collection.
+Some of the commands available in Linux are available in **Termux** too, such as `cp`, `mv`, `ls`, `mkdir`, `apt`, and `apt-get`.
+- Features:
   - Enjoy the bash and zsh shells.
   - Edit files with nano and vim.
   - Access servers over ssh.